htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/post-10.5/metadata/installInstructions.md

 * Save your package

-* Deploy the updated package using the ACC Console or via API
+* Follow the instructions in the [wiki](https://docops.ca.com) to deploy the updated package using the ACC Console or via API

-## Non-ACC Installation
+#### Non-ACC Installation with ACC bundle

 * Download a compatible archive of the Infrastructure Agent from [CA Support](https://support.ca.com)

-* Extract the archive to your target server
+* Download the bundle from ACC using the Bundle URL

-* Copy the bundle archive to _{ApmExtensionHome}/_
+* Extract the agent archive to your target server

-* Add Your bundle directory name to _{ApmExtensionHome}/Extensions.profile_
+* Copy the bundle archive to _{ApmExtensionHome}/deploy_

 * Follow the instructions in the [wiki](https://docops.ca.com) to configure and start the agent as a service